drug-design/course/docs/chapters/molecular-similarity.md

     ![](https://media.drugdesign.org/course/molecular-similarity/search_db_f2.png){: loading=lazy }
 ### Searching Information from Similar Molecules

-Similarity searches can be used to derive information on the potential properties of a given structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/searching-information-from-similar-molecules-46dacca5'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity searches can be used to derive information on the potential properties of a given structure.
 By using the structure of this compound as a query, it is possible to develop a similarity search in order to find information on the properties that were observed on similar compounds.

 ![](https://media.drugdesign.org/course/molecular-similarity/search_information.png){: loading=lazy }
 ### Knowing a Pharmacophore, Search for Novel Molecules
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-Working on a given structure having some limitations (chemical, biological or physical), it is possible to use similarity searching to find novel molecules that have a similar pharmacophore to that of the reference compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/knowing-pharmacophore-search-for-novel-molecules-535c99fe'><i class='fa fa-play' aria-hidden='true'></i></button>Working on a given structure having some limitations (chemical, biological or physical), it is possible to use similarity searching to find novel molecules that have a similar pharmacophore to that of the reference compound.
 The search will retrieve similar molecules, (possibly chemically unrelated) carrying this pharmacophore.
 Note that the pharmacophore query can be defined in a fuzzy way; an example of such pharmacophore is illustrated in the next page.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.